patrickverroya/CYLINDRICAL_G2_LABORATORY1_2024/README.md

 A **CYLINDRICAL MANIPULATOR** is a type of robot arm that is designed to function in a cylindrical workspace.
 This type of manipulator consists of three links (one prismatics and two revolute) arranged in a cylindrical configuration (RPP).
 The circular work envelope of the robots is made possible via a rotating shaft and an extensible arm that slides and travels vertically.
 The cylindrical manipulator has several industrial uses, including pick-and-place operations, painting, and welding.
 Its workspace, however, is constrained to a cylindrical cylinder and it would not be appropriate for applications requiring great precision or substantial payloads.

 # **INTRODUCTION**

+The rapid development of technology has caused a surge in the need for automation within the several sectors.
+The integration of robots in various industries has brought about a significant transformaiton, and the fundamental element of this evolution is the mechanical manipulator, also known as robotics arm.

 **CYLINDRICAL MANIPULATORS** are unique options for simple applications that require a compact automation solution.
 Their slender frame and compact design allow